januvictor/Test/README.md

 ## Exercise 1 (Testing Postman part 1)
-The "Get Auth Token" POST call is missing data.
+The "Get Auth Token" POST call in the Exercise1.postman_collection is missing data and failing.
 Using the API docs located here (https://docs.karhoo.com/v1/auth#auth) complete the following exercise:
 - Git Clone this repo
-- Import Exercise1.postman_collection.json
-- Update the postman call to include the correct post parameters with the values of "interview_test@karhoo.com".
-The other parameter will be given on the day of the interview
+- Update the call with the credentials provide in the email

 ## Exercise 2 (Testing Postman part 2)
-Using Exercise2 complete the following:
+The "Get_Location" POST call from Exercise2.postman_collection is failing.
+Using Exercise1 complete the following:

 - Update the "Get Auth Token" to save the value for "access_token" to a value called "bearer_token"
-- Import Exercise2.postman_collection.json
 - Update "Get_Locations" using the api docs here (https://docs.karhoo.com/v1/locations?shell#address-autocomplete) with the valid body
   - Body should json object
   - the key will be "query"